Phone-GWP-group

 Symbols for all packaging materials

-There is a much more comprehensive range of recycling codes and symbols, which cover more than just the paper-based materials detailed in this guide.
+There is a much more comprehensive range of recycling codes and symbols, which cover materials beyond those detailed in this guide, including paper-based materials.

 You can view a complete list of these recycling codes here.

-You can also view this guide for a more detailed explanation of packaging recycling symbols that apply to corrugated packaging.
-Here you can download a selection of the most commonly used icons too.
+You can also view our comprehensive guide for a more detailed explanation of packaging recycling symbols applicable to corrugated packaging.
+Here, you can download a selection of the most commonly used icons as well.

 Corrugated recycles logo printed in black on brown cardboard